jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-03.md

-{{< me date="July 2020" >}}
-We can say that the Economics is best for animalistic humans or those who love to prey on others -- a player who wins big in the stock market does not care that his winnings directly come from the losses and suffering of the losing players.
+{{< u d="July 2020" u="Economics is best for animalistic humans or those who love to prey on others -- a player who wins big in the stock market does not care that his winnings directly come from the losses and suffering of the losing players.
 He feels that it's alright to prey on others because he himself is fair game for those players if he loses.

-Supereconomics, on the other hand, focuses on loans and real goods and services instead of equity and money (the favorite tools of the gambler).
+Supereconomics, on the other hand, focuses on loans and real goods and services instead of equity and money (the favorite tools of the gambler)." >}}
-{{< /me >}}

 <!--
 It would be extremely difficult to convince a gambler not to gamble, or a wolf not to be a wolf, especially if his society has moral systems that promote gambling or even wolf-like behavior.